Shopify vs Etsy: Which is the best for your business?

 We are going to cover the main features of each platform and exactly what you need to know to best decide between the two.

-There are many different tools to use beyond just customizing your storefront as well.
+There are many different tools to use beyond just customizing your storefront.

 For example, integrating with a dropshipping app, connecting to Amazon, fulfilling orders easily, etc. It also offers tips for SEO, can integrate with your social media profiles, has a blog, and can offer customers gift cards or discounts.

 Another great tool that Shopify offers is the Shopify App Store.
 You can use this to search and download from thousands of apps to do things for your shop like inventory management, product reviews, and upselling.
-There really are more resources on Shopify than you could ever take advantage of!
+There really are more resources on Shopify than you could ever take advantage of from the Shopify app store!

-It is the perfect place for beginners, or those just wishing to have a business on the side, to come where they won’t have to invest a lot of time or money to sell their products.
-They won’t have to put work into building a shop and designing everything, as you do on Shopify.
+It is the perfect place for beginners, or those just wishing to have an ecommerce business on the side, to come where they won’t have to invest a lot of time or money to sell their products.
+They won’t have to put work into building an online store and designing everything, as you do on Shopify.

-Instead, on Etsy it is quick and easy to open up a store and start selling almost instantly!
-You can still customize some of the details of the shop, but it is much quicker and takes less technical skills.
+Instead, on Etsy marketplace it is quick and easy to open up a store and start selling almost instantly!
+You can still customize some of the details of the online store, but it is much quicker and takes less technical skills.

 Similar to Shopify, you are able to manage all of your product listings and orders, message back and forth with your buyers, and purchase shipping labels right through Etsy.
 But something that is unlike Shopify, is you are only able to take payments directly through Etsy Payments, but this accepts all major forms of payments like credit and debit card, Apple Pay and Google Pay, and PayPal.

-The biggest benefit to using Etsy is not having to drive traffic to your shop on your own.
-You get to take advantage of the large customer base that is already on Etsy and more and more people are heading to the platform.
+The biggest benefit to using Etsy is not having to drive traffic to your Etsy store on your own.
+You get to take advantage of the large customer base that is already on Etsy marketplace and more and more people are heading to the platform.

 It is reported that Etsy has over 90M buyers shopping on the platform.
 That’s amazing and would be very difficult to replicate on your own!

-Etsy is different, because rather than being a shop you can host completely on your own and have full customization over, it is instead a marketplace that is set up for sellers to easily come and join to start selling products immediately.
+Etsy is different, because rather than being an online store you can host completely on your own and have full customization over, it is instead a marketplace that is set up for sellers to easily come and join to start selling products immediately.

 Should You Sell on a Marketplace or Webstore?

-The biggest difference between Shopify and Etsy is that one is a webstore and one is a marketplace.
+The biggest difference between Shopify vs Etsy is that one is a webstore and one is a marketplace.

 Etsy, which is a marketplace, is a third-party platform that helps businesses make their products available to the digital world.